maxja/book-terraform-in-action/README.md

 ### Chapter 2 Life cycle of a Terraform resource

-Fundamentally, Terraform is a state management tool that performs CRUD operations on managed resources.
+Fundamentally, Terraform is a state management tool that performs [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on managed resources.

-> Resources can be anything, it's no constraint to cloud providers, anything that
+> Resources can be anything, there are no constraints to cloud providers, anything that follows the CRUD paradigm
-> follows CRUD paradigm and have API can potentially become provider for terraform.
+> and have access to resource API can, potentially, become a provider for terraform.

-Terraform can be used no only with network resources, but with local also: manage plaintext files, create private keys, issue certificates and as such.
+Terraform can be used not only with network resources, but also with local ones: manage plaintext files, create private keys, issue certificates, and as such.

 To maintain such local resources, special local providers can be used.

-As it was mentioned, CRUD is a core concept of maintaining everything, each function symbolize a hook, that terraform would perform on a certain stage of a life-cycle.
+As it was mentioned, CRUD is a core concept of maintaining everything.
+Each function symbolizes a hook that terraform would perform at a certain stage of a life-cycle.
 Create on resource creation, Read on plan generation, Update on resource update, and Delete on destroy.

-> The difference between resource and data sections, is that, the last one
-> implements only Read method.
+#### Configuration

-Author introduce us to new configuration section called `terraform`.
+Author suggests us to create terraform configuration to maintain plaintext file with a bit of contents.
-...

-As it was previously mentioned to maintain local resource, one of a terraform provider required.
+This path can find example of such configuration file: [`p01/ch02/sub0202/main.tf`](p01/ch02/sub0202/main.tf).

 To maintain local text file, `local_file` provider will do all work.
-In the example, found by `p01/ch02/sub0202/main.tf` path, `local_file` resource described by two fields: `filename` with a name of a file, and `content` with heredoc multiline string given.

-> [Heredoc](https://en.wikipedia.org/wiki/Here_document) is a character sequence,
-> which allowed to give a multiline string as an input.
->
+Terraform will resolve this provider reference as "hashicorp/local" by default, with the latest version.

+`resource` section with specified `local_file` provider required certain arguments: `filename` and `content`.

+`filename` — defines a relative path of the file with given filename.

+`content` — future file contents.
+It uses [Heredoc](https://en.wikipedia.org/wiki/Here_document) notation to define contents in place.

 > In an HCL format such text formatting preserves POSIX shell notation (`<<-`),
 > which ignores preceding tabs of each line.

+> `EOF` is a wrap-around sequence where content should be placed.
+Heredoc doesn't intend on a specific character sequence.
+>
+> _I will use a quote from Alice in wonderland as an example content._

+To specify providers' dependencies in the more precise way `terraform` section can be used.
+This section describes requirements and dependencies for the current configuration.

+> In previous configuration samples, terraform resolves dependencies automatically from `resource` sections.

+`terraform` section can specify a required terraform version constraints as a value of `required_version` argument, as well as providers' dependencies given in a `required_providers` subsection.

+> _Note_ that some crucial configuration changes might be required regarding a major terraform version.
-> Doesn't matter EOF EOT
+>
+> Don't, really on backward capability while change from 0.x.x to 1.x.x and upper.

+`required_providers` defines dependencies' constraints, as unique provider local name followed by arguments, `source` — name of the provider in the registry, and `version` constraint.

+#### Commands

+Do a `terraform init` to initialize workspace.

-> `terraform init` command is idempotent, — meaning, you can call it as many
-> times as you like, and it'll grant you with the same result.
+> `terraform init` command is idempotent, — meaning, you can call it as many times as you like,
+> and you'll get the same result unless something was changed in a configuration.
+>

-> Initialization creates hidden directory `.terraform` for installed plugins
+> Initialization creates hidden directory `.terraform` for installed plugins and modules in it.
-> and modules.

-> `provider` section for local is optional, and can be declared empty.
+Previously we use `terraform apply` and it gave us execution plan that we required to agree on.

-`terraform plan`
+You can request `terraform plan` without applying it.

+This command will test or dry run your configuration and check if it's ok.

+> Defined `TF_LOG` environment variable with different [severity level](https://en.wikipedia.org/wiki/Syslog)
+> will force terraform cli to log out performed steps.

+> `terraform plan` also can be invoked with `-parallelism=n` flag to enforce terraform to execute some routines
+> in-parallel within `n` given threads.

+Such execution plan can be stored as a binary file artifact via `-out` flag of a command, and can be used later as an input argument of a `terraform apply` command or via third party tool.

+> To convert it to a readable JSON form, `terraform show` command can be used supporting with `-json` flag
+> and the name of an out file, saved previously.
-> TF_LOG=trace
+>

-`terraform graph`

-`terraform plan -out plan.out`

-`terraform show -json plan.out`
+> `terraform show - json plan.out`

+Terraform creates a dependency graph as a part of building execution plan.

+It can be requested an in a [DOT graphs](https://graphviz.org/doc/info/lang.html) notation form via `terraform graph`.

-`terraform apply`
+Dependency graph is a guideline for `terraform apply` command.

-`terraform apply "plan.out"`
+Previously saved execution plan can be applied via `terraform apply "plan.out"`.

+By running this command, two files will be created, described plaintext file ('alice-in-wonderland.txt' in my example), and `terraform.tfstate` which will describe current state of described resources, and will be used as a start point to perform diffs during next `plan` execution and will detect configuration drift.

+> Author warns to not edit or move/delete such files as they're crucial for terraform to track changes
+> and calculation required actions.